actualbudget/actual/docs/contributing/releasing.md

 # How To Cut A Release

-In the open-source version of Actual, all updates go through npm.
+In the open-source version of Actual, all updates go through NPM.
 There are two libraries:

 `@actual-app/api`: The API for the underlying functionality.
 This includes the entire backend of Actual, meant to be used with node.
 `@actual-app/web`: A web build that will serve the app with a web frontend.
 This includes both the frontend and backend of Actual.
 It includes the backend as well because it's built to be used as a Web Worker.